 He’s all starry-eyed and optimistic about his new life and he is ready for a fresh start.
 He has plans to meet college girls and live his life to its fullest.
 But things aren’t as glamorous as he planned when he arrives and sees a group of naked men playing rock paper scissors with a hilarious twist in his Uncle’s diving shop.
 Later on, he ends up joining the diving club, who do as much partying as they do diving.
 He gets wrapped up in their antics, which amps up the comedy even more.

 I want to talk about the faces and expressions the characters make in this series.
 They are absolutely hilarious and get me every single time.
 There are few series that knock this out of the park as much as this one, although Spy x Family, thanks to Anya, and Prison School are up there for me also.
 That being said, when it comes to slapstick humor, none do it quite as well as Grand Blue Dreaming.

 Apart from being my favorite comedy manga of all time, Grand Blue Dreaming is one of my top manga of all time as well!
 It has perfect comedic timing, amazing art, great character dynamics, and more.
 It will make you laugh more times than you can count, but, as you head beneath the surface and explore these beautifully drawn and rich underwater worlds, it awes and awakens something within you as well.

 These are some of my favorite comedy manga to release to date!
-As new comedy manga come out, I'll continue to update this post.
-Looking for more manga recommendations?
-Check out my top sci-fi manga, ecchi manga, horror manga, and sports manga!
+As new comedy manga come out, I’ll continue to update this post, so stay tuned for more recommendations!